July foraging guide: best foods to find and recipe ideas

 Yarrow has been foraged around the world for thousands of years - there is evidence that it was used by Neanderthals for its medicinal properties.
 The plant, which has feathered leaves and either white or pink flower heads with around 5 florets, can be found in pastures, hedgerows and many other habitats.
 Yarrow is extremely hardy and can grow at high altitudes.
 The leaves of the plant have a powerful taste, with a natural sweetness but also a distinct bitterness.
 Yarrow works best when treated as a soft herb - sautéing at the last minute, made into a purée, or tossed into a dessert.

 Although best known for their sting, nettles are a tasty and nutritious cooking ingredient, rich in vitamin C and iron.
 They can be found almost anywhere, but prefer rich soil.
 In late spring and early summer, look for young nettles in shadowy areas.
 Nettles have jagged, pointed leaves, can grow in clusters up to 8 feet tall, and have fine hairs on the stem and underside of the leaves, which is where the sting comes from.
 When cooked, the sting disappears and the nettle has a earthy flavour, comparable to spinach.
-In the same way as spinach, nettles are an extremely versatile ingredient.
+In the same way as spinach, nettles are an extremely versatile ingredient, try these recipes:

-If you’re lucky, you may still find a few dandelions growing around the British countryside and, though gardeners despise them, for foragers, they are full of potential.
+If you're lucky, you may still find a few dandelions growing around the British countryside and, though gardeners despise them, for foragers, they are full of potential.
 The yellow rosette flowers with hairless, toothed leaves have featured in traditional medicine for centuries, being used to treat a range of ailments from warts to kidney problems.
 The entire plant is edible – the leaves are a highly nutritious alternative to spinach or kale – and the petals lend a pop of sunshine yellow to any dish.
 Like nettles (above), it's very versatile and can be used in a range of dishes, try these recipes: